 *No matter which device I use, I will stand behind my work.
 If you are unhappy with their performance, I will re-tune them on the other device at my cost.

-I will diagnose your coils, clean the wood, oil the wood (and finish the wood with a clear coat if requested), repair the boxes to the extent possible, paint the tops black, clean the contacts, clean the posts, dig out the old capacitors, solder in new capacitors, repot the boxes with hot tar, use new brads in the doors, install new points, tune the coils, and test them thoroughly on the bench before mailing.
+I will diagnose your coils, clean the wood, oil the wood, repair the boxes to the extent possible, paint the tops black with non-conductive paint, clean the contacts, clean the posts, dig out the old capacitors, solder in new capacitors, repot the boxes with hot tar, use new brads in the doors, install new points, tune the coils, and test them thoroughly on the bench before mailing.

 *Not all rebuild jobs are the same.
 I will work with you depending on what you need, and we'll come up with a price that we both agree on.